☰ Menu

 Join/Renew SHOT Contribute to SHOT

-It is now possible yet to nominate essays for the 2024 Race and Histories of Technologies Prize.
-Nominations should be submitted no later than 1 April 2024.
+It is not possible yet to nominate essays for the 2025 Race and Histories of Technologies Prize.

 Race and Histories of Technologies Prize